 It would, however, be prudent to consider, before committing to both private and NHS work, how to prevent or mitigate this scenario by pre-emptively arranging for cover if and when such a situation was to arise.

-This could, for example, include reaching an agreement with another colleague who holds privileges in the same private hospital, so that you cover each other’s private patients should an emergency arise; or arranging with NHS colleagues that they would be in a position to cover your NHS duties were you to be urgently called away to the private hospital.
+This could, for example, include reaching an agreement with another colleague who holds privileges in the same private hospital, so that you cover each other’s private patients should an emergency arise.
+You could also arrange for your NHS colleagues to cover your NHS duties were you to be urgently called away to the private hospital.
 You should ensure that your NHS lead approves any cross-cover arrangement and that you keep proof of the agreement.

 It would also be prudent to ensure your contract or terms of engagement with your private patients makes clear that in the event of an urgent problem or emergency, another clinician would need to be involved if you are not available.